Skip to main content

 All water systems may develop their SLIs on their own, but there are also assistance opportunities available.

-Two of the Drinking Water and Groundwater Protection Division's (DWGPD) staff are providing free SLI development to NTNC schools, non-profit organizations, and government agencies.
+The Drinking Water and Groundwater Protection Division's (DWGPD) staff are providing free SLI development to very small (10 buildings or fewer) NTNC water systems including schools, non-profit organizations, government agencies, and businesses.
 Staff will individually contact these entities to coordinate this initiative.

 Water Systems Serving 1,000 or Fewer Customers

 The DWGPD is using 2022 Drinking Water State Revolving Fund (DWSRF) Set-Asides to offer community and NTNC water systems serving 1,000 or fewer people, free SLI development assistance.
-The DWGPD is contracting with consultants to work with systems to develop their SLIs and LSLR Plans.
+DEC has contracted with MSK Engineers, Otter Creek Engineering, TruePani, and Weston & Sampson.
+These contractors are working with water systems to develop SLIs and LSLR Plans.
 Access this Contracted Assistance Program Frequently Asked Questions (PDF) to find out more about how this program can help your water system complete an SLI or LSLR Plan.
-Email ANR.SLI@vermont.gov with inquiries about the program or to confirm your water system's eligibility.
+Email ANR.SLI@Vermont.gov with inquiries about the program or to confirm your water system's eligibility.

 Community Water Systems Serving More than 1,000 Customers or 250 Service Connections

-The DWSRF LSL Planning program offers loans for qualified water systems to hire a consultant to develop their SLIs and LSLR Plans.
+The DWSRF LSL Planning program offers loans for qualified water systems to hire a consultant to develop their SLIs and LSLR Plans or pay for water systems' staff time.
+Visit the Water Investment Division's Applications and Forms page for SLI loan application forms, templates, and policies.
 The loan amount awarded depends on the water system's number of service connections.
 Visit the DEC's Intended Use Plans (IUP) page for more details; access the DWSRF IUP 2022 Amended Draft (PDF), page 49, to review the latest information on SLI loans available to these water systems.

 SLI Guidance, Templates, and Submissions